rishabh0022/StickHero_Game2/README.md

     - Multiple threads are created for different actions:
         - `rotateStickTimeline()`: Rotates the stick.
         - `moveCharacterTimeline()`: Moves the character from one building to another.
+### Design Patterns Used

+- **Singleton Pattern**: The game utilizes the Singleton design pattern to manage key resources and ensure that only one instance of critical game components is created and used throughout the game lifecycle.
+This approach prevents the unnecessary duplication of objects and ensures consistent behavior across different parts of the application.

+- **Flyweight Pattern**: To optimize memory usage and improve game performance, the Flyweight pattern is used for managing multiple objects that share the same properties.
+For example, game elements that have repetitive characteristics, such as background elements or in-game assets, are shared between different parts of the game, reducing memory overhead while still providing necessary functionality.

 ## Installation
 1. **Clone the repository**: